-Please be advised that due to the current health situation, you have the option to schedule an in-office interview which will be conducted by video using EEOC office equipment or schedule an interview by phone.
+Please be advised that, you have the option to schedule a telephone interview, an interview by video with an EEOC representative, or an in-person interview at our office.
 Individuals who come into the office without an appointment will be screened for appropriate follow-up.
 Scheduling an interview is strongly recommended and individuals with appointments will be given priority.

-You are encouraged to visit the EEOC Public Portal (https://publicportal.eeoc.gov/) to schedule an intake appointment by telephone or an in-office interview which will be conducted by video using EEOC office equipment.
-The system can also be accessed by going directly to our website at https://www.eeoc.gov/.
+You are encouraged to visit the EEOC Public Portal (https://publicportal.eeoc.gov/) to schedule an intake appointment by telephone, by video or in-person.
+The system can also be accessed by going directly to our website at https://www.eeoc.gov/

 There are strict deadlines for filing a charge of discrimination, please review the information in the timeliness tab or call 1-800-669-4000.